-The regional seats are elected by members to represent the interests of the region.
+The holders of the geographical Council seats are elected by members to represent the interests of their region or county.

-There are 12 UK constituencies, and there will be one vacancy in each of these except for Wales (where there is no election this year as the position is held by the Vice Chairman of the Board).
-If you're planning to stand in the 2017 elections and want to check which constituency you're in, simply review the constituencies table on the Council structure page.
+There are 12 UK constituencies, and there will be one vacancy in each of these.
+If you're planning to stand in the 2020 elections and want to check which constituency you are in, review the constituencies table on the Council structure page.

 Designated Council positions